Design and Development of Digital Games (TEDG)

 Courses in the M.A. degree program provide a solid foundation in both theoretical and practical aspects to the design of educational technology (of which games are a part), which are very relevant to the design of games that target learning—what are often called educational games.
 Similarly, the development of educational (or other) games depends upon the ability to program such games, or, at very least, to have enough programming knowledge to be able to communicate appropriately with programmers who will develop games based on design specifications.

 Therefore, courses on game development, for example, complement the required programming course sequences that teach programming skills that can be applied to games.

 Minimum Point Requirement

 A minimum of 32 points of coursework is required for completion of the degree.
 Course credits from previous, non-Teachers College work cannot be transferred in to count toward the 32 points required for the M.A. degree.

 Required Core Courses (10 points)

 Requirements in the Major Area (15 points)

-All students at Teachers College, Columbia University, must complete a minimum of three courses, each for at least two credits, at Teachers College and outside the Communication, Media, and Learning Technologies Design Program (that is, courses with a prefix other than MSTU).
+All students must complete a minimum of 6 points at Teachers College outside of the Communication, Media and Learning Technologies Design Program (that is, courses with a prefix other than MSTU).

-The Integrative M.A.
-Project can be either an individual project or part of a larger project involving several students.
-For students completing the M.A. degree, this project should be related to their career goals, and should provide tangible evidence of their skills and strengths.
+For students completing only the M.A. degree, this project should be related to their career goals and should provide tangible evidence of their skills and strengths.